Need a little you time? Totally, right?! But are you struggling to make it happen?

 - Tonned muscles

 Jump ropes are super cheap, easy to bring literally anywhere and require little skill to master.
 And did I mention it’s super fun?
-It’s basically workout heaven!
 If you’re feeling it, let’s learn more about why jump ropes rock and what they have in store for you.

-This is probably the weirdest of the self care activities on the list, but hear me out… today we tend to exist in a constant state of go, go, go.
-Which is why meditation is a totally awesome option (and definitely a form of doing nothing).
-But there are other ways to relax and do nothing that can totally benefit you.
-A relaxing bath, daydreaming, time sitting in your back yard soaking in the great outdoors… whatever form of doing nothing is right for you, do that!
+Finding ways to relax and do nothing can totally benefit you.
+A relaxing bath, daydreaming, meditating, sitting in your back yard soaking in the great outdoors… whatever form of doing nothing is right for you, do that!

 Doing nothing is good for: